 If being a writer is what you want to do, and if you want to make money doing it, there are several ways to accomplish that goal.
 You do need a few things to get started:

 - Willingness to adapt your writing.

-If you have all those things, keep on writing your heart out, revising, editing, submitting, publishing, and repeating, then yes, you can make money with your writing.
+If you have all those things and you are willing to keep writing your heart out, revising, editing, submitting, publishing, and repeating, then yes, you can make money with your writing.

 And if you’re willing to be flexible, you can do some writing that’s not necessarily your favourite, but that pays well.
-When you do that, you can have the funds and the time to devote to your passion writing projects.
+When you do that, you can have the funds to devote to your passion writing projects.